the-teacher/the_role/README.md

 ## Want to help or improve this gem?

+* Help me to create locale file for your language
 * Don't say to Ryan Bates about this project :) <3
 * Say to your friends about this project
 * I need for your feedback and issues